 In Super Smash Bros.
 Ultimate

 In Super Smash Bros.
 Ultimate, the standard tournament ruleset requires that Figure Players be left vanilla (no Spirits).
 Please note that – as members of the S tier – Bowser and Incineroar are generally banned from competitive play.
+King K. Rool is noticeably stronger than characters in the A+ tier, but is not usually banned from tournaments.
 An alternative tier list covering Raid Bosses (amiibo versus human players) can be found on its respective wiki page.
 This list was last updated on December 8, 2020.

 If you would like to return to the amiibo Wiki, please follow this link.